Rahmanism/NetChanger/README.md

 change from rahmanism user.

 # What happened recently?
 [x] Only x64
 [x] List of interfaces auto load
 [x] Forms tab order corrected
 [x] Put in Startup
-  (Admin privlege request removed from app manifest, so we can put the app in startup) [x] IP validation
+  (Admin privilege request removed from app manifest, so we can put the app in startup)
+[x] IP validation
 [x] User can make duplicate of a profile.
 [x] Make forms look good (sizes are bad now).
 [x] Use resource for languages in all texts.
+      (So we have two languages now: EN and FA).

 [ ] Load current system setting as a new profile names AutoProfile.
 [ ] Add a command for gateway in DHCP mode if there was a gateway ip in profile.